-Produced in Bangladesh and the UK, OMMI: The movie explores themes of the developing world and living in conditions where the water is polluted.
-Set primarily on the ship graveyards of Dhaka (the countries capital), OMMI showcases a futuristic world in which climate change has affected rising sea levels – an issue that has is affecting water safety in the current country.
+Produced in Bangladesh and the UK, new sci-fi feature film PROJECT OMMI explores themes of the developing world and living conditions where the water is polluted.
+Set primarily on the ship graveyards of Dhaka (the countries capital), PROJECT OMMI showcases a futuristic world in which climate change has affected rising sea levels – an issue that is affecting water safety in the country.

 This stimulating sci fi thriller is host to a collection of technology, including robotics, artificial intelligence and virtual reality, which are central to the film’s plot.
 The film encompasses a range of technology that is used to combat the current conditions in the shipyards.
-In OMMI’s world, the hydro-filter is a machine which allows people to turn unclean water into safe, drinkable water.
+In the world of PROJECT OMMI, the hydro-filter is shown as a machine that allows people to turn unclean water into safe, drinkable water.
 Despite being a fictional, futuristic invention, the hydro-filter represents an accessible solution to a vast problem in today’s current climate.

 Every human deserves the right to clean and safe water.
 However, a large part of the world’s population is still living with unsanitary water in the developing world.
 World Water Day is a fantastic initiative in which to reflect and discuss the issues pertaining to the current global climate of unsafe water consumption.
 Here, we explore the world of the Bangladeshi water crisis, and how local and global initiatives are aiming to change the system.

 Art Imitating Life: Terres Des Hommes’ FACET App: